actonmass/actonmass.org/_issues/education.md

   - title: Public K-12 Education
     text: Since 1993, MA hasn't been spending enough money on public K-12 education, and finally after decades of delay, the legislature passed a $1.5B school funding bill.
-However, no new funding has been allocated to school districts, and conservative think tanks are proposing we delay new school funding due to Covid.
+However, we've already seen the initial funding timeline delayed
   - title: Public Higher Education
     text: Our public higher education system is out of reach for many.
-Lack of appropriate funding to the UMass system has resulted in tuition and fee hikes
+Lack of appropriate funding to the UMass system has resulted in tuition and fee hikes.
+Spending per pupil is **down 31% in the last two decades**.
+We must pass the Cherish Act to get funding levels back up.
   - title: Cancel MCAS
     text: Standardized testing is a favorite tool of privatizers who want to use poor test scores against school districts rather than funding them